lua-atmos/f-streams/README.md

 As a fundamental limitation, `f-streams` does not support a [merge][rx-merge] combinator to read from multiple streams concurrently.
-However, this limitation is addressed by [`lua-atmos`](lua-atmos), which extends `f-streams` with such combinator.
+However, this limitation is addressed by [`lua-atmos`](lua-atmos), which extends `f-streams` with equivalent combinators.

 [rx-merge]: https://rxmarbles.com/#merge